slogemann1/aerozine/config-doc.md

     "tls_profile": "profile.pfx",
     // The password to access the prior profile, defaults to "password" "profile_password": "password",
-    // The profile directory for personalized error pages relative to the
-    // directory from which the server is started, defaults to null.
-    // Documentation for this can be found under TODO "error_profile": None,
     // A list of configuration files relative to the path of the prior "root" key,
     // defaults to ["config.json"]
     "config_files": [